Guidelines for Making Decisions as a Couple in Partnership

 Where there is no guidance, a people falls, but in an abundance of counselors there is safety (Proverbs 11:14).

+While there can be confusion in a multitude of counselors, there most certainly can be safety if you choose to talk to someone outside of your marriage.
+Every person (or couple) should have at least one other person that they can bounce things off of for clarity’s sake.
 Helping people with problems is what God has called all Christians to do for each other.
 Though you would not necessarily ask for advice on everything you do, it is definitely a humble thing to reach out to someone who has the wisdom and breadth of knowledge to speak into your life.

-1. Do you have a trusted friend who can advise you on your decision?
+• Do you have a trusted friend who can advise you on your decision?

-2. What are the advantages of talking to someone else about your decision?
+• What are the advantages of talking to someone else about your decision?

-3. What would hinder you from talking to someone else?
+• What would hinder you from talking to someone else?

 The Husband Is Not a Dictator

-• My wife is a Christian.
+• She is a Christian.

 • She loves God.